mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Default**: true
 - **Dynamic**: Yes

+**Note:** This parameter has been deprecated in MaxScale 23.08.
+The stripping of escape characters is in all known cases the correct thing to do.

 This setting controls whether escape characters (`\`) are removed from database names when loading user grants from a backend server.
 When enabled, a grant such as ``grant select on `test\_`.* to 'user'@'%';`` is read as ``grant select